Hydrology and Climate Program

 Welcome to the Boise State Hydrologic Science program!

 We are a group of faculty, researchers, and students, integrated across traditional disciplinary boundaries, engaged in education and research in basic and applied realms of the physical, biological, and geochemical aspects of water in the environment.
-We encourage interested students to explore our website and contact individual faculty members to learn more about specific research and educational opportunities.
+We encourage interested students to explore our website to learn more about specific research and educational opportunities.

 The Boise State University Hydrologic Sciences program trains students in the scientific underpinnings of the movement and storage of water in the environment, and the interaction of water with geologic, biologic and social systems as described by this definition of hydrology: